recski/brise-plandok/brise_plandok/annotation_process/README.md

 ./scripts/TEST_gen_attributes.sh 7181 7272 7408 7443 7531 7545 7702 7774 7799 8159
 ```

-The generated files can be found in `brise_plandok/annotation_process/example/json_attr`.
+The generated files can be found in the [json_attr](./example/json_attr) folder.
+The generated attributes are contained in the `gen_attributes` field.

 ## Get a grasp of sentence counts in the next batch